 - 1. To introduce the student to occupational therapy fieldwork. - 2.
 To allow the student to observe the clinical manifestations of physical and/or psychiatric conditions. - 3.
-To allow the student to observe the role of the occupational therapist. - 4.
-To familiarize the student with equipment, materials and treatment techniques used in occupational therapy. - 5.
+To allow the student to observe the role of the occupational therapist.

+- 4. To familiarize the student with equipment, materials and treatment techniques used in occupational therapy. - 5.
 To allow the student to observe and where educational level permits, to perform under supervision, assessments, treatments and reporting procedures. - 6.
 To give the student the opportunity to interact with patients, occupational therapists and other members of the health care team. - 7.
 To give the student the opportunity to attend teaching rounds and in-service education in various fieldwork settings.

 The Competency Based Fieldwork Evaluation (CBFE) is used to evaluate students' performance.
 Although each supervising therapist evaluates students' performance, it is the ACCE who assigns the letter grade.
+The CBFE form and manual in English and French can be found in the Appendix.
+Please read the manual carefully.

 CANADIAN ASSOCIATION OF OCCUPATIONAL THERAPY PLACEMENTS

 Students who are interested in doing their first clinical placement in another province may do so by applying to the Canadian Association of Occupational Therapists (CAOT).
 This application process is organized by the ACCE, who will notify students of the application deadlines in the Fall of Term A. The cost for this application is \$45.
+This fee is non-refundable.